KipCollo/Java-Revision/javaee/web/servlets/Readme.md

 can be of any content type, though the type should be specified as part of the response.
 A servlet can also use this object to set
 HTTP response headers.

+## Loading Servlets, Context Listeners, and Filters

+Servlets, Context Listeners, and Filters are loaded and destroyed in the following
+order:
+Order of loading:

+1. Context Listeners
+2. Filters
+3. Servlets
+Order of destruction:

+1. Servlets
+2. Filters
+3. Context Listeners

+Servlets and filters are loaded in the same order they are defined in the web.xml file and unloaded in reverse order.
+Context listeners are loaded in the following order:

+1. All context listeners in the web.xml file in the order as specified in the file
+2. Packaged JAR files containing tag library descriptors
+3. Tag library descriptors in the WEB-INF directory